USAA® Secured Card® American Express® Card

 How this card compares

-If you’d prefer to have a Visa-branded card, the USAA Secured Card Platinum Visa offers the same rates and benefits as the USAA Secured Card American Express Card.
+If you’d prefer to have a Visa-branded card, the USAA Secured Card Platinum Visa offers the similar rates and benefits as the USAA Secured Card American Express.

 The Capital One Secured MasterCard charges no annual fee, and if you qualify, you can put down as little as $49 to get a credit limit of $200.
 Or, if you have to put down $200 to get a limit of $200, this card lets you pay that amount in installments.